spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### fontFamily `object`

-This object contains the font properties of your application.
+This object has the font properties of your application.

 #### appFont `string`